KC-7/life-hacks-v2/README.md

 - Currently the sign up form does not send any data or create an account for user, this will need to be set up in future.

-- Implement a Page Not Found Page with custom design in line with the rest of the site.
+- Implement a "404 Page Not Found" Page with custom design in line with the rest of the site.

-- Develop application for site and share via the Google and Apple App Stores.
+- Develop a mobile application for site and share via the Google and Apple App Stores.
 Updated links in footer.

 - Create social media pages for the site and update links in footer.

-- Create contact email address for the site, use a custom web domain etc.
+- Create contact email address for the site, update contact info on confirmation page.

+- Set website up on custom web domain.

 - Add additional life hack examples with additional images and custom videos to draw in more potential users.